sowjanyanu-34/Coding/README.md

-#  Coding – Daily Programming Practice
+Daily Coding Practice

-##  Overview
+Overview

-This repository is a structured collection of my **daily coding practice programs**, focused on building strong problem-solving skills and maintaining consistency in programming.
+This repository contains my daily coding practice programs written in Python.
+The goal of this repository is to improve programming fundamentals, logical thinking, and problem-solving skills through consistent practice.

-It serves as a personal learning log as well as a reference for revisiting core concepts while preparing for **interviews, exams, and technical assessments**.
+It serves as a personal learning record where I regularly add programs while learning and exploring different programming concepts.

----

-##  Repository Contents
+Repository Contents

-The repository currently includes programs related to:
+The repository currently includes practice programs related to:

-*  **Python Basics** – syntax, variables, input/output
+Python Basics – syntax, variables, and input/output

-*  **Control Statements** – loops, conditionals, and flow control
+Control Flow – conditional statements and loops

-*  **Data Structures** – lists, tuples, dictionaries, sets
+Basic Data Structures – lists, tuples, dictionaries, and sets

-*  **Logical & Practice Problems** – problem-solving and thinking-based questions
+Practice Problems – small logical and programming exercises

-Programs are organized in a simple and readable manner for easy navigation.
+Programs are kept simple and organized to make them easy to read and understand.

----

-##  Technologies Used
+Technology Used

-* **Python**

----

-##  Objectives

-* Practice coding on a **daily basis**
-* Strengthen **core programming fundamentals**
+Python

+Purpose

+Practice programming regularly

+Strengthen core coding fundamentals

-* Improve **logical thinking and problem-solving ability**
+Improve problem-solving ability
-* Build **discipline and consistency** in learning
-* Prepare for **interviews, coding tests, and academics**

----
+Track learning progress over time

-##  Updates & Maintenance
+Updates

-*  This repository is **updated daily** with new programs
+This repository is updated regularly with new practice programs.

-*  Code is written with clarity and simplicity in mind
-*  Older programs may be refined as learning progresses
+Some programs may be refined or improved as my understanding grows.

----

-##  Author
+Author

-**Sowjanya N U**
+Sowjanya N U
 Computer Science & Engineering Student
-Passionate about learning, problem-solving, and software development

----

- *This repository reflects my learning journey—one program at a time.*
+"Consistent practice is the key to becoming a better programmer."